WebAssembly/component-model/design/mvp/CanonicalABI.md

 when the last `Thread` in a `Task` exits.

-If a `Thread` was not cancelled while waiting for backpressure, it will be allocated an `index` in the component instance table and, when the `Thread`'s root function returns, this `index` is deallocated by the code above.
+If a `Thread` was not cancelled while waiting for backpressure, it will be allocated an `index` in its containing component instance's `threads` table and, when the `Thread`'s root function returns, this `index` is deallocated by the code above.

 Once a `Thread` is created, it will only start `running` when `Thread.resume` is called.
 Once a thread is `running` it can then be `suspended` again by